 Market Objectives and Goals

 Identify your aims within short and long term goals.
-List them in priority and consider concepts such as increasing visibility, standing out from the competition, generating new sales leads or increasing existing customer buy-in.
+List them in priority and consider concepts such as increasing visibility with social media marketing, standing out from the competition, generating new sales leads or increasing existing customer buy-in.

 Current and target customers